 This course is designed for all students interested in film and video production.
 From concept to storyboard to production elements and cinematography, this course is a true hands-on experience.
-Many short students films will be created by students, including: silent comic film, mystery suspense film, documentary and public service announcements.
 The course will also examine the historical roots of film and study the films that have had a major impact on the industry.
-Contributions of famous directors (Charlie Chaplin, Buster Keaton, Orsen Welles, D. W. Griffith, Alice Guy Blanche, Oscar Micheux, Alfred

-Hitchcock, Stanley Kubrick, Stephen Spielberg, Spike Lee, Christopher Nolan) will be viewed, analyzed and discussed.
-Students will learn elements of production including writing original scripts, creating a storyboard, creating a production staff, choosing locations, casting actors, the role of the casting director, and filming their original works.
-The course will also present guest speakers from the film industry.
+Students will learn elements of production including writing original scripts, creating a storyboard, choosing locations, casting actors, the role of the casting director, and filming their original works.
 Prerequisite: None